mainkoon81/ooo-Bayesian-Modeling-A/README.md

 ## A3> Template Model (Dynamic Bayesian Network)
 ### What is Template Model?
 As an extension on the language on graphical models, **Template Model** intends to deal with temporal processes where we have many replication over time.
 They are a convenient way of representing Bayesian networks that have a high amount of parameter sharing and structure (At the end of the day, however, they are merely compact representations of a fully unrolled Bayesian network, so it's not to say it has an additional representative powers).
  - **Template Variable:** it is the variables that we end up replicating in many cases again and again within a single model as well as across models.
-The typical example is the locations (trajectories) of a robot at any given time.
+The typical example is the locations (trajectories) of a robot given time period.
 ConditionalProbabilityDistribution in **template models** can often be copied many times.
  - **Template models** are just the dependency models from template variables.
  - **Template models** can often capture events that occur in a **time series**.
  - **Template models** can capture `parameter sharing` within a model.